 Installation

-Glyphs MCP ships as a Glyphs 3 plug-in plus a small Python dependency set.
-Install it first, then start the local MCP server from inside Glyphs.
+Glyphs MCP ships as a Glyphs plug-in plus a small Python dependency set.
+The macOS installer supports Glyphs 3 and Glyphs 4 beta; install it first, then start the local MCP server from inside Glyphs.

 Recommended path

-Use the installer.
-It can install the plug-in, install dependencies where Glyphs can load them, link supported clients, and optionally install bundled agent skills.
+Download the signed and notarized macOS installer.
+It installs the already signed plug-in without changing its signature, installs dependencies where Glyphs can load them, links supported clients, and can install bundled agent skills.

 Supported automatic links: